Dav-11/Dav-11/README.md

 - 👋 Hi, I’m @Dav-11
-- 🌱 I’m currently learning Rust and Go
+- 🌱 I’m currently studying System design  and Golang
-- 💞️ I’m looking to collaborate on nothing at the moment but I get intrested easily so...
+- 💞️ I’m not looking to collaborate at the moment but I get intrested easily so...

 <!---- 👀 I’m interested in --->
 <!---